Questions & Answers

 What has changed in the Business Class baggage allowance?

-Instead of 2 complimentary cabin bags and 2 checked bags, travellers are allowed to bring only 1 cabin bag and 1 checked bag when travelling with Business Class tickets (only the cabin bag with Business Light tickets).
-Note that the weight limit of checked baggage has been changed to be the same as in Economy and Premium Economy Class (checked bag max 23kg, cabin bag max 10kg).
-All special and oversized baggage, such as golf bags and skis, and heavy bags up to 32 kg, are available only as travel extras to be purchased before travel.
+Travellers are allowed to bring only 1 cabin bag and 1 checked bag when travelling with Business Class tickets (only the cabin bag with Business Light tickets).
+Note that the weight limit of checked baggage has been changed to be the same as in Economy and Premium Economy Class (max 23kg).
+All special and oversized baggage, such as golf bags, skis, and heavy bags up to 32 kg, are available only as travel extras to be purchased before travel.

 What do I need to do with the old bookings which have been made prior to the ticket type renewal?